 Staccato Club, Antelope Hotel, High Street, Poole

-Swinging Clink / Pandora’s, 671 Christchurch Road, Bournemouth
+Swinging Clink / Pandora’s / Cromwell’s, 671 Christchurch Road, Bournemouth

 The Swinging Clink was a club situated over Barratts shoe store, next to Times Furnishing’s and two doors down from the Carlton Cinema in Christchurch Road, Boscombe.
 It was so called because it was small, dark and decorated like an old prison.
-The club opened on 28th March 1969 with a gig by Renaissance Fare, The Prayer of Hades and Liz Biddle.
+The club opened on 28th March 1969 with a gig by Renaissance Fare, The Prayer of Hades and the folk singer Liz Biddle.
 In the early seventies it became a skinhead hangout attracted by the ska, reggae and Motown records spun by the resident DJ.
 In 1972 it was renamed Pandora’s, a sleazy night club that hosted the odd rock band in between striptease artists and drag acts and then Cromwell’s before its closure in the mid-seventies.
 It is now a private apartment above a convenience store (see below).

 Talbot Hotel, 559 Wimborne Road, Winton, Bournemouth

-The Talbot Hotel began hosting groups in July 1972.
-The pub has suffered from noise complaints, a high turn over of management and rowdiness over the years, but is now vacant awaiting a new owner.
+Dating from he 1890s, the Talbot Hotel began hosting groups in July 1972.
+The pub has suffered from noise complaints, a high turn over of management and rowdiness over the years.
+It is now vacant awaiting a new owner or redevelopment.

 Tempo Club, Pinewood Hotel, Tricketts Cross, Ferndown